 In payment schedules based on benchmarks, I recommend including an additional clause that allows the design agency to proceed and bill the Client if the Client misses agreed-upon deadlines.

 This is a common payment agreement and is usually combined with the milestone of the project.
 It would look something like this:

 Client agrees to pay the following payments on the dates specified:

 (Design Framework and Layout) May 4, 2019 - $800.00

 Notice how the statement is worded: it doesn't say once the task is completed, it is based on the date, regardless of whether the tasks are complete or not.
 This puts both the design agency AND the Client in the hot seat to provide what is needed for the milestone by the specified date.

-Our hope with this series is to bridge the communication gap between businesses and their web design agencies.
-Web designers provide a level of skill and drive that an employee of the company cant as the employee has numerous unrelated tasks they are responsible for on a given day.
+Our hope with this series is to bridge the communication gap between businesses and their web design agency.
+Web designers provide a level of skill and drive that an employee of the company cannot as the employee has numerous unrelated tasks they are responsible for on a given day.
 A quality web design agency can provide you with all of the expertise and time needed for your website to be successful.

 3/01/2023 - As technology advances, so do the tools of cybercrime.
 Small business websites are vulnerable to malicious attacks that can cause significant dama...